richafnu/Viva/Viva/glint/setup/360-add-edit-cycle-questions.md

 :::image type="content" source="../../media/glint/setup/360-edit-question.png" alt-text="Screenshot of the Edit Question option in the verticle ellipses dropdown menu.":::

 >[!TIP]
-> Edit itemss only when absolutely necessary.
+> Edit items only when absolutely necessary.
 Editing may impact language translations and change the intention of the item.

 Edit the item and then select **Save Changes**.